 the largest college in Cambridge and by itself one of the most prestigious and wealthy colleges in the United Kingdom.

-The Tulane Program will run from Sunday, July 2 through Saturday, July 15, 2017, with four courses, all centered on the pressing international and domestic legal ramifications of the extraordinary surge in refugees,
+The Tulane Program will run from Sunday, July 16 through Saturday, July 29, 2017, with four courses, all centered on the pressing international and domestic legal ramifications of the extraordinary movement of refugees into Europe,

 An earlier Tulane program at Trinity devoted to EU and comparative law was described by students as “a great program, balanced between school and immersion into English lifestyle.”
 And even as the “best part of law school to date.”